Abstract submission for the 5th Canadian Stroke Congress is now open.

 - Authors must declare any financial interest in a company (or its competitors) that makes a product discussed in the abstract.

-Applicants should categorize their abstract based on one of the six subject area categories provided in the abstract submission system.
+Applicants should categorize their abstract based on one of the five subject area categories provided in the abstract submission system.
 These include:

 - Prevention (Primary and Secondary) & Acute Treatment of Stroke